-If payment-in-full is not made by the due date of the FINAL DEMAND, the MOA will refer any remaining balance on the DCF case to our 3rd party collection agency for collection action.
-Effective January 1, 2011, 3rd party collection costs will be handled in a different manner, pursuant to Ordinance
+If payment-in-full is not made by the due date of the FINAL DEMAND letter, the MOA will refer any remaining balance on the case to our 3rd party collection agency for collection action.
+Pursuant to Ordinance

-AO 2010-80.
-The delinquent debtor will become responsible for paying the costs associated with use of a 3rd party collection agency (cost causer/cost payer concept.)
+AO 2010-80, collection fees will become the responsibility of the debtor.
 The ordinance mandates that a collection fee is to be added by the collection agency onto the balance of each DCF case referred, based on the negotiated compensation rate in the MOA's vendor contract.
 This will result in cost to the debtor if a DCF case is not paid in full prior to account referral.

 Any action taken by the MOA or the collection agency can be avoided by paying the full amount owed on all outstanding DCF cases prior to the case being referred.